Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- New Orleans has combined with its opponents to score more than 43 points in five of nine games this season.
+- The two teams combine to score 50.4 points per game, 7.4 more than the over/under in this contest.

-- Sunday's total is 7.4 points lower than the two team's combined 50.4 points per game average.
+- This contest's total is 0.1 points above the 42.9 these two squads combine to surrender per game this season.

-- These two squads combine to allow 42.9 points per game, 0.1 fewer than this contest's over/under.

-- The average total in Eagles games this season is 49.3, 6.3 points more than Sunday's over/under of 43.
+- The average total in Eagles games this season is 49.3, 6.3 points above Sunday's over/under of 43.

-- The 43-point total for this game is 1.5 points below the 44.5 points per game average total in Saints games this season.
+- In 2020, games involving the Saints have averaged a total of 44.5 points, 1.5 more than the set over/under in this contest.

 Eagles stats and trends

-- In Philadelphia's 10 games this season, it has five wins against the spread.

-- The Eagles have been favored by 2.5 points or more once this season and covered the spread.
+- The Eagles covered the spread in their only game when favored by 2.5 points or more.

 - Philadelphia's games this year have hit the over on five of 10 set point totals (50%).

-- In games that Philadelphia piles up over 337.8 yards, the team is 3-3 against the spread and 3-3 overall.
+- When Philadelphia totals over 337.8 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Eagles have turned the ball over eight times this season, five fewer than the Saints have forced (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Saints.